adityarohatgi11/hackathon/README.md

 #### Scenario 2: Optimization Demonstration
 1. Go to the Overview tab
-2. Click "🚀 Run Optimization" in the sidebar
+2. Click "Run Optimization" in the sidebar
 3. Watch the optimization process
 4. Review the results in the "Enhanced GridPilot Optimization Results" section
 5. Ask the AI assistant to explain the decisions